cap-js/docs/java/operating-applications/observability.md

 trace_10324282997834295561.log
 trace_107295864860396783.log
 trace_10832681394984179734.log
-trace_11222964343246588836.log
-trace_11899150308439828686.log
+...
 ```
 :::

-[Trace Options](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/4033f8e603504c0faf305ab77627af03.html) lists available command line options.
-For the datasource property only use the option name, such as `CONNECTIONS`, `API` or `PACKET`.
+[Trace Options](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/4033f8e603504c0faf305ab77627af03.html) lists the available command line options.
+For the datasource property, you only need the option's name, such as `CONNECTIONS`, `API`, or `PACKET`.
 You can specify more than one option, separated by commas.

 This method of activating JDBC tracing requires restarting the application.
-For cloud deployments on Cloud Foundry this typically means redeploying via MTA, on Kyma this means rebuilding the application, recreating and publishing the container image to the container image registry and redeploying the application via Helm.
+For cloud deployments on Cloud Foundry this typically means redeploying via MTA, on Kyma this means rebuilding the application, re-creating, and publishing the container image to the container image registry and redeploying the application via Helm.

 Once the `application.yaml` of the deployed application contains both `hikari.data-source-properties.traceFile` and `hikari.data-source-properties.traceOptions`, their values can also be overwritten by setting the corresponding environment variables in the container.